evansutcliffe/Design-3-Diffuser-Model/README.md

 ### 2D model results

-The model was used to find the uniformity in the $xy$ plane.
+The model was used to find the uniformity in the *xy* plane.
 The light rays were sourced from the LEDs and their location on the wafer was recorded.
 For these plots approximately 2.5×10<sup>7</sup> data points were binned and plotted in a 2D histogram.
 Figure 38 shows the spread on a wafer at 10mm displacement.
 As can be seen, the light forms a regular intensity pattern.
 The red circle shows the